Skip to contents

 Details

-Constraints can be specified directly as q X p matrices or indirectly through constrain_equal, constrain_zero, or constrain_pairwise
+Constraints can be specified directly as q X p matrices or indirectly through constrain_equal, constrain_zero, or constrain_pairwise.
+By default, each constraint will be tested against the null hypothesis that it equal to a zero vector.
+Non-zero values for null-hypotheses can be specified using the null_constant argument.

 Examples